hci-a-if-its-2019/final-project-dwipangga/README.md

 - Relatively advanced level of IT Knowledge

 #### c.
 Description of Participant 3
-- A Male Student <!-- Who is this? -->
+- A Male Student
 - 21 Years Old
 - Study at ITS, Departement of Informatics (2016)
+- Relatively advanced level of IT Knowledge

+#### d.
+Description of Participant 4
+- A Male Student
+- 22 Years Old
+- Study at ITS, Departement of Information System (2015)
 - Relatively advanced level of IT Knowledge

 ### 2. What our participant should do?